Top Gear challenges: Finding the source of the river Nile

 The three were given a budget of £1,500 to buy a second hand estate car in Britain which they would then use to find the source of the Nile.
-Clarkson:1999 BMW 528i, May: 1996 Volvo 850 R, Hammond: 2002 Subaru Impreza WRX, backup: 1998 Ford Scorpio.
+Clarkson: 1999 BMW 528i, May: 1996 Volvo 850 R, Hammond: 2002 Subaru Impreza WRX, backup: 1998 Ford Scorpio.
 The starting point was a small town in Uganda.
 After travelling to Lake Victoria, generally considered to be the source of the Nile, the guys reasoned that as Victoria is fed by many other tributaries, one of those must be the true source.
-After spending the night at an unhygienic hotel the guys decided to convert their cars into 'mobile homes'.
-Hammond installed a kitchen, Clarkson a cool box full of beer, and a toilet on the outside of his car.
-May fitted a library at the front of his car, and a workshop complete with tools at the rear.
+After briefly visiting the town of Jezza and spending the night at an unhygienic hotel, the presenters decided to convert their cars into 'mobile homes'.
+Hammond installed a kitchen, Clarkson a cool box full of beer and a toilet on the outside of his car.
+May fitted a library at the front of his car and a workshop complete with tools at the rear.
 All of them installed some sort of bed.
-After a long drive through Africa, which showed that Hammond made a clever choice with his all wheel drive Subaru, the guys had to cross a wide river, and built a raft to convey their cars.
-All three made it across safely, but the Scorpio fell into the river.
+After a long drive through Africa, which showed that Hammond made a clever choice with his all wheel drive Subaru, the three had to cross a wide river and built a raft to convey their cars.
+They all made it across safely, but the Scorpio fell into the river.

-During the journey as each presenter's car suffered and broke down, they stole bits from each other's cars to carry on.
-Eventually Hammond's car broke a wishbone which had to be welded to finish the challenge.
-Near the end, the guys were informed that only one presenter could find the source and get his name in the history books, so each raced to where they suspected the source would be.
-Despite Hammond making best progress thanks to his AWD, May was the first to find the true source of the Nile, making him the winner.
-Winner: May.
+During the journey as each presenter's car suffered and broke down, they stole bits from each other's cars to carry on (one particular theft from May by Clarkson led to May yelling Clarkson's name upon discovery).
+Eventually Hammond's car broke a wishbone, which had to be welded to finish the challenge.
+Near the end, the three were informed that only one presenter could find the source and get his name in the history books, so each raced to where they suspected the source would be.
+Despite Hammond making the best progress thanks to his AWD, May was the first to find the true source of the Nile, making him the winner.